The secrets of building a million pound pension

 If you have a workplace pension, your employer will be making regular contributions into it.
 One potential quick win is to find out the maximum your employer will pay in and make sure you're taking advantage of that opportunity, if you’re able to.

-While lots of employers only pay the minimum set out under auto-enrolment rules (pension contributions equal to 3% of your qualifying earnings), others are willing to pay more.
-Your employer could be too.
+Although many employers pay only the minimum set out under auto-enrolment rules (pension contributions equal to 3% of your qualifying earnings), others are willing to pay more.
+Your employer could be, too.

 4. Consider making lump sum payments